BinaryIgor/blog/posts/index-a-crucial-data-structure-for-search-performance.md

 ```
 It has a few benefits:
 * Index is smaller, since we index only a subset of the table
-* <a href="https://www.postgresql.org/docs/current/storage-hot.html" target="_blank">In more cases</a>, index does not need to be updated when a related row is updated (when we update only not indexed fields) - smaller insert/update/delete penalty
+* <a href="https://www.postgresql.org/docs/current/storage-hot.html">In more cases</a>, index does not need to be updated when a related row is updated (when we update only not indexed fields) - smaller insert/update/delete penalty
 * We can express more elaborate constraints on the table.
 In our example, we can require the test name to be unique only if *success=true* for instance

 Additionally, computed expressions are also possible to index - hence the *Expression Index* name.
 Using previous *test* table, let's say that we have the index: